sievericcardo/greenhouse_dt_project/README.md

   - `groupPosition`: the group on the shelf in which the pot is placed (left or right)
   - `potPosition`: the pot position with respect to the group in which the pot is placed (left or right)
   - `plantId`: the id of the plant placed in the pot
+  - `moistureAdcChannel`: the ADC channel used by the sensor to measure the moisture of the pot
+  - `pump`: the pump used to water the pot
+- `Pump`
+  - `pumpGpioPin`: the GPIO pin used to activate the pump

 Individuals: